 Creating a new SSL/TLS profile or using an existing profile entails various trade-offs between security, compatibility, and computational expense.
 For example, increasing the list of accepted ciphers and SSL versions increases the compatibility with clients, while also potentially lowering security.

-SSL Profile Settings
+SSL Profile Templates

 - Name — Name of the profile.